7 Walkthrough 1: The Education Data Science Pipeline With Online Science Class Data

 y = "Final Grade")

 What is the line doing in the upper right part of the graph?
-Based upon the trend observable in the data, the line of best fit predicts that students who spend a particular amount of time on the course earn greater than 100 for their final grade!
-Of course, this is not possible and highlights the importance of understanding your data and carefully interpreting lines of best fit (and other, more sophisticated analyses) carefully, keeping that understanding and knowledge in mind as you present and make sense of the results.
+Based upon the trend that is observable in the data, the line of best fit predicts that students who spend a particular amount of time on the course earn greater than 100 for their final grade!
+Of course, this is not possible, and highlights the importance of understanding your data and carefully interpreting lines of best fit (and other, more sophisticated analyses) carefully, keeping that understanding and knowledge in mind as you present and make sense of the results.

 7.10.3 Linear Model (Regression)